-This notes refer to the lecture notes of Professor John Preskill
+This note refers to the lecture notes of Professor John Preskill.

 Chap 1 Introduction and Overview 📖